Home Alone: a Faith-Infused Journey Film

 As many suspected, in “Home Alone 2,” it’s confirmed that Marv is Jewish.

-Audrey & Harry visiting the IRL “Home Alone” house in Winnetka, IL.
+Audrey & Harry visiting the IRL “Home Alone” house in Winnetka, Illinois.

 Wishing you and yours a very Merry Christmas!